Deer sightings are not the only reason to visit Bolderwood!

 All the while accompanied by the soft sounds of the forest, interrupted every now and then by the far-off squeal of a delighted kid on a family day out.

-A couple of contented hours later, as we approached the end of our hike and were again walking by the viewing platform, thanks to Julien's eagle-eyed attention we finally had our moment.
-There at the far end of the meadow, munching away contentedly and paying us visitors little attention, was a lone deer.
+A couple of contented hours later, as we approached the end of our hike and were again walking by the deer viewing platform, thanks to Julien's eagle-eyed attention we finally had our moment.
+There at the far end of the meadow, munching away contentedly and paying us visitors little mind, was a lone deer.
 It was the only glimpse that we'd get of the famed local wildlife that day, but hey, we'd take it!

 The Bolderwood Deer Sanctuary is one of the New Forest's most well-known tourist sites, and an attraction which is deservedly popular.
 We passed a happy bit of time meandering through the beautiful woodlands, at times feeling like we had the place entirely to ourselves, and we left reminded of the revitalising power of reconnecting with the outdoors.